cisagov/trustymail/README.md

 * `DMARC Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC policy that applies.

 #### etc.
-* `Syntax Errors` - A list of syntax errors that were detected when scanning either DMARC or SPF records.
+* `Syntax Errors` - A list of syntax errors that were detected when scanning DMARC or SPF records, or checking for STARTTLS support.

 ## Public domain